 Usernames are public.
 This means that anyone who does not have your phone number but searches for your username can message you. ** While usernames aren't required, they are highly encouraged. **

 Now that we’ve created a username, let’s go join some groups.

 Joining a group is as simple as clicking a link or being invited by a member who is already in the group.
-You can find a list of channel invite links on the DB site.
+You can find a list of channel invite links on the Brotherhood Chat page.

 Occasionally, the DB Gaming Lounge will change its invite link to better manage bots.
 To join the Gaming channel, seek out one of the members of the FIST staff in the DB General Chat to obtain an updated invite link.

 Groups support a variety of Telegram features, like using replies, mentions and hashtags, managing administrators and user permissions, and even creating polls to survey your group.
 Learn more about interacting with and administering groups on Telegram here.